-Located on a panoramic bluff overlooking the dramatic Bay of Naples, only three miles from its famous neighbors Pompeii and Herculaneum, lies Stabiae, a little known jewel In the shadow of Mount Vesuvius where powerful Romans built villas of extraordinary proportions, where they spent the summer months, away from Rome's unbearable heat, and gathered to enternain, discuss politics, society and, sometimes, to plot against each other.
-All happened over lavish dinners and exuberant festivities.
-The villas were filled with everything their hearts desired: from splashing fountains and pools, to saunas and indoor bath complexes; they spent their summer days walking along shaded porticoes and gardens where they could admire the breathtaking views of the Sorrento-Amalfi Coast.
+Located on a panoramic bluff overlooking the Bay of Naples, only three miles from its famous neighbors Pompeii and Herculaneum, lies Stabiae, a little known jewel In the shadow of Mount Vesuvius.
+Here, powerful Romans built villas of extraordinary proportions, where they spent the summer months, away from Rome's unbearable heat, and gathered to enternain, discuss politics, society and, sometimes, to plot against each other.
+All happened over lavish dinners and exuberant feasts.
+The villas were filled with everything their hearts desired: from splashing fountains and pools, to saunas and indoor bath complexes.
+They spent their summer days walking along shaded porticoes and gardens where they could admire the breathtaking views of the Sorrento-Amalfi Coast.

 Villa San Marco: Peristyle and pool

-These villas were filled with stunning art collections, and every wall, ceiling and pavement was covered in beautiful frescoes and mosaics.
-Until one hot summer day in August 79 A.D., Mt.
-Vesuvius unleashed its fury and silenced these lavish estates for centuries to come.
-The same violent volcanic eruption destroyed Pompeii and Herculaneum and buried everything and everyone in its path, and Stabiae along with its legendary villas, was lost for almost 2000 years.
+These villas were filled with stunning art collections and every wall, ceiling and floor was covered in beautiful frescoes and mosaics.
+But one hot summer day in August 79 AD, Mount Vesuvius unleashed its fury and silenced these marvellous estates for ever.
+The same violent volcanic eruption destroyed Pompeii and Herculaneum, and buried everything and everyone in its path: Stabiae, along with its legendary villas, was lost for almost 2000 years.

-It was not until the eighteenth century that the site was finally discovered and partially excavated by the Bourbons (Spanish Kings of Naples who took over Italy from 1734-1861) The Bourbons dug trenches and tunnels throughout the villas, grotesquely detaching many of the most beautiful frescoes, which were sent to Spain and became part of the King's private art collection.
-Because of the changing political climate, the lack of funding and interest in nearby Pompeii, excavations ceased in 1782.
-Trenches were soon buried, maps were stored in private libraries and traces of Stabiae once again forgotten.
+It was not until the eighteenth century that Stabiae's beauty resurfaced.
+The town was partially excavated by the Bourbons (Spanish Kings of Naples who took over the south of Italy from 1734-1861): their archaeologists dug trenches and tunnels throughout the villas, grotesquely removing many of the most beautiful frescoes, which were sent to Spain and became part of the King's private art collection.
+Because of the changing political climate, the lack of funding and the concomitant rise in interest in nearby Pompeii, excavations ceased in 1782.
+Trenches were soon buried, maps were stored in private libraries, and traces of Stabiae were once again forgotten.

 Excavations at Villa San Marco of the spiral-fluted colonnade during its restoration in 1951

-Thanks to their passion, they gained permission from the Superintendancy of Archeology of Pompei, which oversees all archeological sites in the Bay of Naples, to proclaim it a protected area and continue excavating.
-The excavations of the 1950's brought to light several enormous villas with porticoes, gardens and bold frescoes, but most of the 150-acre site is still largely unexcavated and unexplored.
+Thanks to their passion, they gained permission from the Superintendancy of Archaeology of Pompeii, which oversees all archeological sites in the Bay of Naples, to declare Stabiae a protected area and continue excavating.
+The 1950s' excavations brought to light several enormous villas with porticoes, gardens and bold frescoes, but most of the 150-acre site is still largely unexcavated and unexplored.

-So can the entire Roman resort be brought back to life?
-And can the treasures of ancient Stabiae be unearthed from the ashes they have been lying under for the past 2000 years?
+The questions is: could the treasures of ancient Stabiae be unearthed from the ashes they have been lying under for the past 2000 years?
 An Italian-American foundation is trying to do just that.
-The Restoring Ancient Stabiae (RAS) Foundation is at the forefront of this ambitious project to excavate the rest of the town and its villas.
-RAS, a cultural non-profit foundation in the US and in Italy (Fondazione Onlus) has been charged with the mission to complete the excavations of the spectacular Stabiae seaside villas, and transform the site into one of the largest archeological parks to date, bringing the ancient villa site of Stabiae back to its original glory.
-The archeological park project is estimated at $190 million, two thirds of which will be funded by the European Union if the remaining third can be raised through private funds.
+The Restoring Ancient Stabiae (RAS) Foundation is at the forefront of this ambitious project: to excavate the rest of the town and its villas.
+RAS, a cultural non-profit foundation in the US and in Italy (Fondazione Onlus) has been granted the right to complete the excavations of the spectacular Stabiae's seaside villas, and transform the site into one of the largest archeological parks to date, bringing the site back to its original glory.
+The archeological park project would cost an estimated at $190 million, two thirds of which would be funded by the European Union, if the remaining third could be raised through private funds.

-Though the site is open to the public and visitors are welcome to walk through the splendid villas, the plan for the archeological park at Stabiae includes extensive new excavations, as well as a visitor center, an onsite museum, public amenities, restaurants, walkways and an interconnecting transit system that allows tourist to reach Pompeii in mere minutes.
-Trial trenches in June 2006 revealed a 300 meter-long columned courtyard, and the first major excavations are due to reveal the entrance to one villa starting February 2007.
+Though the site is open to the public, and visitors are welcome to walk through the splendid villas, the plan for the archeological park at Stabiae includes extensive new excavations, as well as a visitor center, an onsite museum, public amenities, restaurants, walkways and an interconnecting transit system that allows tourists to reach Pompeii in only a few minutes.
+Trial trenches in June 2006 revealed a 300 meter-long columned courtyard.
+In Febraury 2007, further excavations have revealed the entrance to one of the villas.

-The project would not only save the vast artistic and cultural patrimony at Stabiae, it would integrate the park with the surrounding city of Castellammare di Stabia, opening new opportunities for tourism, cultural activity, and economic development in the area.
-This ground-breaking project must act now!
+The relevance of the project, however, would not only save the vast artistic and cultural patrimony at Stabiae, but would integrate it actively within the area it belongs to, that of Castellammare di Stabia.
+This would certainly open new opportunities for tourism, cultural activities, and could well improve the economic development of the area itself.

 Join Us in Bringing Endangered Frescoes Back to Life!

-A major part of the project involves saving the vibrant frescoes found at Stabia.
+A major part of the project involves saving the vibrant frescoes found at Stabiae.
 Amazingly, and thanks to the ashes that sealed the villas for so long, most of the frescoes are still on the walls and are extremely well preserved.
-Some of the most imperiled and delicate frescoes have been detached for safe-keeping, but if left as they are they will be lost forever.
+Some of the most imperiled and delicate paintings have been detached for safe-keeping: they are, nevertheless, still in danger.
 Because of the immediate need to restore these unique pieces of art, RAS has selected a series of frescoes to be helped as soon as possible, also through the support of the general public.
 This is the first time the public has been asked to support RAS' cultural mission.You can find more details about it here.